MariaPadilha32/p1.teacherana/README.md

 ### Imagery

   The images are carefully chosen to make the used connect to teacher Ana.
-They are beautiful images that teacher Ana already used on her social medias.
+They are beautiful images that teacher Ana already used on her social media.

   Detailed alt attribute is included for each image to describe the image.
 The intention for this is to improve accessibility so that the images will deliver the same effect for all users.